A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Introduction

+\textbf{ Separated batch normalization layers.} It was observed in the literature that employment of a separated batch normalization to process out-of-distribution samples can lead to performance improvement.
+AdvProp~\cite{xie2020adversarial} uses an auxiliary batch normalization for accommodating domain shift coming from adversarial examples, which are proposed for more effective adversarial training in the context of supervised image-level classification.
+We are inspired by this approach but employ an auxiliary batch normalization to process strongly augmented training samples which exhibit different statistics from that of the weakly augmented samples.
+Split-BN~\cite{zajkac2019split}, which shares $\beta$ and $\gamma$ parameters, is proposed for class mismatch and image distortions of unlabeled datasets.
+TransNorm~\cite{wang2019transferable} is designed for unsupervised domain adaptation.
+TransNorm calculates $\alpha$ for a different domain.
+Here, our motivation is to solve the negative impact of BN statistics discrepancy caused by strong augmentation in image segmentation tasks.

-\textbf{Noisy dataset loss function.} Some works pay attention to loss function in the noisy datasets for image classification, achieving improved results.
-The generalized cross-entropy \cite{zhang2018generalized} was proposed to achieve the advantages of both mean absolute error (MAE) and categorical cross-entropy losses (CCE); the CCE loss is a more general class of noise-robust loss that encompasses both of them.
+\textbf{ Robust loss functions for training with noisy data.} A few works pay attention to the loss function for learning with noisy labels, and achieve improved results.
+The generalized cross-entropy \cite{zhang2018generalized} was proposed to achieve the advantages of both mean absolute error (MAE) and categorical cross-entropy losses (CCE).
 Inspired by the symmetry of the Kullback-Leibler divergence, the symmetric cross-entropy \cite{wang2019symmetric} was proposed by combining a noise tolerance term, namely reverse cross-entropy loss, with the standard CCE loss.
-Nevertheless, since semantic segmentation is a pixel-level classification task, these methods are based on classification and not suit for semantic segmentation.
+Nevertheless, since semantic segmentation is a pixel-level classification task, directly applying these methods to segmentation, which are designed for image-level classification, is unlikely to yield satisfactory results.